Zeleo/recurrence-expression/README.md

 of them individually cover most recurrence patterns we want to express.

-There are, however, some edge case patterns neither Cron or Outlook can express.
+There are, however, some edge-case patterns neither Cron or Outlook can express.
 Also, there are some patterns that can be expressed in Outlook but not in Cron, and vice versa.